bhritchie/web-push/README.md

 ## Testing

 You need to visit the page so the service worker will be initialized, and you'll need to grant permission for notifications.
 Note also that you must be signed in to Chrome in order to register for push notifications.
-Then you can test notifications with or without a window open for the app with `curl http://localhost:4567/push`
+Then you can test notifications either by clicking the "Notify Me" button, or with `curl http://localhost:4567/push`, which will work with or without a tab open for the app.

 ## To do

 - Clicking notification should open existing client window if present (instead of a new window)
 - Fix the UI
-- Add a button to generate a push notification directly from the page
 - Associate registrations with users
 - Send a real notification payload once Chrome implements it (it appears that [work has begun](https://code.google.com/p/chromium/issues/detail?id=486040) as of June 24th, 2015.
 - Try not to fail silently when there is no network connection